 Step 2: Set model details

 Here we construct the model by selecting the probability distribution and model components.
-The dependent variable needs to be selected (top left) before going to the next step.
 The default model setup is a model with observations coming from the Normal distribution with time-varying level and static variance but many other compents and probability distributions can be selected.
 This is why our implemented score-driven methodology is so powerfull, it is extremely flexible.
 The specified model details are summarized in the lower part of the screen.

 Step 3: Estimating the model